sillygoose/cs_esphome/README.md

 Right now this project is changing rapidly as I figure out the balance between processing in the app and on tInfluxDB.

 ## What's new
+#### 0.2.5
+- Turned off deletion of tasks at startup, if you modify any then the option is now in the 'influxdb2' section of the YAML file.

 #### 0.2.4
-- Impovesments in task processing
+- Improvements in task processing

 #### 0.2.3
 - Turned queries into InfluxDB tasks